anpham6/squared/README.md

 squared.add([sample, {/* config */}]);
 ```

-Most extensions have a few settings which can be configured.
+Some extensions have a few settings which can be configured.
 Usually default settings are at their maximum optimized levels.

 ### LICENSE